Skip to Content

 In addition to the roots you see here, tomatoes will create new roots all along the stem if it is buried.
 So planting deeply is key to growing strong and healthy plants.

-The next secret deals with filling the raised beds.
-Even though you need to use taller raised beds when growing tomatoes, that doesn’t mean they have to fill the entire thing with soil.
+The next secret deals with filling your raised beds with the best soil for growing tomatoes.
+Even though you need to use taller raised beds when growing tomatoes, that doesn’t mean you have to fill the entire thing with soil.
 In fact, your plants will grow better if you don’t – and here’s why.

 While tomato roots like moist soil, they also don’t like to sit in overly saturated soil.
 Proper drainage is so important when it comes to keeping roots healthy and preventing rotting.